nerdlem/schema-skel/db/t/README.md

 # Database-level tests

 You can put your`pgtap` based database tests as individual `.pg` files.

-These will be run by the `test` target in the `Makefile` of the parent directory.
+These will be run by the `test.sh` script or the `test` make target in the parent directory.